 The Main Barn serves as the museum's exhibition center.
-This year, the museum is proud to present Grow: An Exhibit to Get You Gardening and A Life on the Land: Photographs from the Plowline Collection.
+This year, the museum is proud to present Brew: New York’s Craft Beer Revival (opening May 11) and Barns: Cathedrals of the Countryside.

 Beyond the ticket kiosk visit the Cardiff Giant, America's greatest hoax.
 The Louis C. Jones Center provides a large space for small concerts, meetings, and parties.
 For those interested in antique tools and farm equipment, the second-floor exhibits offer a wide variety of unique, 19th-century craft and farm tools.

 Brew: New York’s Craft Beer Revival (May 11–October 31)